khatrijiraj/mynextjob/README.md

 ## Overview

-**My Next Job** is a Next.js project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+**MyNextJob** is a Next.js project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
 It’s structured to support a seamless job search experience—from user authentication to generating personalized job application materials.
 With its modular file system, the project ensures maintainability and scalability while delivering a clean, user-friendly interface.

 ---